 - 1.6.4 Treatment – Floors shall be sealed, and drywall surfaces painted, to eliminate dust.
 Painted surfaces shall be light in color to enhance room lighting.
 Floors shall have anti-static properties where feasible.

 - 1.6.5 Lighting – Lighting shall be a minimum of 500 lx (50 foot-candles) measured 3 feet above the finished floor, illuminating both front and rear of all cabinets and racks.
 The lighting shall be controlled by one or more switches located near the entrance doors to the room.
 Lighting fixtures shall not be powered from the same electrical circuit as the telecommunications and network equipment in the telecommunications room.
+No automatic/motion sensor switches are to be installed.

 - 1.6.6 Door – The door shall be a minimum of 36 inches wide and 80 inches high, without doorsill, hinged to open outward (codes permitting).
 The door latch shall be a permanent locking type, to maintain limited access.